 •• (1) To be witnesses with power.
 Think of what happened in Acts 2.
 The disciples were baptized/filled with the Spirit (1:5 with 2:4).
 Newly under the influence of this Holy Spirit anointing and power, the now-Spirit-filled apostle Peter stood and preached a message which brought many under conviction of sin (2:37).
 A multitude believed and repented, and 3,000 souls were saved and water baptized the same day (2:41).

-•• (2) They spoke in other tongues.
+•• (2) To speak in other tongues.
 This brings edification to the one speaking.

 • He who speaks in a tongue edifies himself (1 Corinthians 14:4).